-The Group's financial assets comprise mainly of cash and cash equivalents, trade and other receivables, due from related parties, deposits (presented as part of "Other current assets"), financial assets at FVOCI and other noncurrent assets.
+The Group's financial assets comprise mainly of cash and cash equivalents, trade and other receivables, due from related parties, deposits and short-term placement (presented as part of "Other current assets"), financial assets at FVOCI and other noncurrent assets.
 The Group's principal financial liabilities include trade and other payables (excluding statutory payable), loans payable, due to related parties and customers' deposits.
 The main purpose of these financial liabilities is to finance the Group's operations.